 How to Attend Inauguration

-First step in attending the swearing in ceremony is to be prepared for disappointment as there are tens of thousands of requests for not nearly as many tickets.
-Are you involved in your community?
-Earn any awards from your hometown?
-Anything that will make you stand out from the literal crowd of people requesting tickets will help.
+First step in attending the swearing in ceremony is to be prepared for disappointment if you want to sit up close in the stands, as there are tens of thousands of requests for not nearly as many tickets.

-How much are inauguration tickets?
-It is free to attend the inauguration swearing in ceremony itself though tickets are required.
+It is free to attend the inauguration swearing in ceremony itself though tickets are required to attend the event.
 Beware of scammers trying to sell you tickets in advance.
 Tickets are only given out in person at your congressperson's office about a week prior to the inauguration so do not try to buy tickets online.

-Can I attend the inauguration without tickets?
-Of course!
+However, you can attend inauguration without tickets!
 This is a public event as we welcome our new President.
 Tickets are required to watch from the platform but there are viewing stations all along the National Mall with large screen televisions and speakers.
 You can always expect a crowd and usually various entrances to the separate areas on the National Mall (usually by separated by block).

 How to attend the Inaugural Parade?
 The Inaugural Parade has been a part of the celebrations since George Washington first took office.
 After the swearing In ceremony and inaugual luncheon, the new President and Vice President will travel down Pennsylvania Avenue between the Capitol and White House.
 They'll remain on the viewing platform at the White House to watch the rest of the parade.